 What Is Data Visualization and Business Intelligence

-Business Intelligence is an end-to-end process that includes data collection, data cleaning and preparation, and analytical querying and reporting, as well as presenting that data in the form of visually intuitive dashboards.
+BI is an end-to-end process that includes data collection, data cleaning and preparation, and analytical querying and reporting, as well as presenting that data in the form of visually intuitive dashboards.
 Its main goal is to turn raw data into actionable insights to benefit overall strategy and critical operations.
+Data mining is a key component of BI, involving extracting meaningful patterns and insights from large datasets.
+Data warehouses are essential for collecting, processing, and storing raw data to facilitate analysis and decision-making.

 Difference Between Data Visualization and Business Intelligence